Tuesday, September 17, 2024

 My brother-in-law was the one who called me.
 “Graeme’s being airlifted to Tampa” sounded like a stupid joke, even for these guys.
 “I’m not kidding,” Craig said, and I could hear the panic in his voice.
 “Alaine’s on her way to pick you up.”
 Fifteen minutes later, my sister and I were speeding down the highway toward the ER.

-When we tell the story in the future, the confusion over hospitals will probably become a minor detail.
+When we tell the story in the future, the confusion over hospitals will probably become a minor footnote.
 At the time, it was terrifying.
 We drove across the state toward Tampa.
 Halfway there, one of Graeme’s friends reported that his helicopter was headed for the closer hospital in Lakeland, a level-two trauma center.
 GPS recalculating.
 As it turned out, the Lakeland helipad was busy that night with another accident.
 Graeme was rerouted back to Tampa, a level-one trauma center.
 As I juggled calls, trying to find out where he was, my phone rang again.
 It was the president of Sebring Raceway, asking what he could do to help.
 I’d never been more scared in my life.

 Long story short, Graeme spent eight days in two different hospitals.
 The impact of his fall caused a brain bleed and seizures.
 He was in critical condition for a while.
 When he finally woke up, his short-term memory was gone.
 He remembered everything and everybody pre-fall, just nothing we’d talked about five minutes earlier.
 It’s funny now—we told him the helicopter story at least twenty times, and he was always impressed—but what did it mean for his career?
 His phone filled up with anxious messages.
 Alaine and I scrambled to do his work and ours between hospital shifts.